chiwenchen/py_flask_api/README.md

 docker-compose up -d
 ```

-hot to shut down services
+how to shut down services

 ```
 docker-compose down